2022 BT Group strikes: Overview

 connected throughout the pandemic" and that it was "not acceptable in the face of increased inflation ... and the cost of living crisis".
 The conference resolved to hold a ballot on undertaking industrial action as a result.

 A strike ballot was held on the 30 June.
-Campaigning for a yes ballot took place, in one notable example the CWU erected billboards outside the BT Tower calling out a 32% increase in renumeration for BT Group CEO Philip Jansen, which it contrasted with the establishment of a "community pantry" at a BT call centre.
+Campaigning for a yes ballot took place, in one notable example the CWU erected billboards outside the BT Tower calling out a 32% increase in remuneration for BT Group CEO Philip Jansen, which it contrasted with the establishment of a "community pantry" at a BT call centre.
 BT claimed that this was "absolutely not a food bank", despite CWU claims to the contrary.
 A majority of both Openreach and BT Group staff turned out to vote in favour of strike action, though a strike ballot held by staff at BT owned mobile communications operator EE did not achieve the 50% turnout required by the Trade Union Act 2016, missing the 50% turnout threshold by 8 votes.
 This strike action took place on 29 July and 1 August, in the first nationwide strike taken by BT staff since 1987.
 Another two-day strike was held on 30 and 31 August.
-Additional strikes were also held on 6th, 10th, 20th and 24th October.
+Additional strikes were also held on 6, 10, 20 and 24 October.
 Unlike in previous strikes, the CWU did not exempt 999 switchboard operators from partaking in October's industrial action.
 BT subsequently redeployed staff from other lines of business to answer 999 calls during the strike days.

 On 28 November, union members accepted BT's offer of a £1,500 pay raise for workers earning less than £50,000, thus ending the year's industrial action.